VivekDhanwada/VivekDhanwada.github.io/_projects/05-covid-digital-learning.md

 ## Key Findings

 **Connectivity was strongly linked to engagement**
-Districts with higher broadband access consistently showed higher student engagement, highlighting the role of digital infrastructure in online learning participation.
+Districts with higher broadband access showed higher student engagement in the dataset, highlighting the role of digital infrastructure in online learning participation.

 **Engagement declined during the mid-year disruption period**
 Engagement and access declined between June and August 2020, followed by a recovery phase across all five districts.